Just 6.5: Release

 The film was screened at the 37th Fajr Film Festival, but had to be rescheduled because of technical difficulties in showing the film on the first day.
 Writing for website Eye for Film, Anton Bitel called the film "grim state-of-the-nation commentary" on Iranian society.

+Following its UK release on digital platforms, Law of Tehran (aka Just 6.5) was made available to buy and rent on US and Canadian digital platforms from Tuesday April 11, 2023.